 Whirring around my brain throughout all of this was how potentially I could be at home if only I’d taken the medication suggested by the doctors.
 The reason I had stopped taking the aspirin I was prescribed was, initially, due to the fact I was bruising after every football game and then just because I got lazy and didn’t chase up my prescriptions.
-I was put on this medication about a year ago after having 3 TIAs (mini strokes) and with subsequent testing, which lasted over a year, they found a hole in my heart – which had been there since birth.
-It was only a month ago I had arranged to have the surgery done over the summer holidays to close the gap.
+I was put on this medication about a year ago after having 3 TIAs in the space of a brief 15 minutes (mini strokes) and with subsequent testing, which lasted over a year, they found a hole in my heart – which had been there since birth.
+It was only a month ago I had arranged to have the surgery to close the gap done over the summer holidays (to avoid interfering with term time).
 I will never know whether this would have prevented the stroke however it is something I’ll have to live with for the rest of my life – the uncertainty – which has been tough to come to terms with.
 However a small glimmer of hope was that the doctors said it may not have stopped the stroke from happening in the first place because it was so big.

 It was at this point, to add to the worry of not being able to empty my bowels, I realised a contraption on both my legs was pumping away squeezing my calves and quads.
 I would later find out that these were DVT leg pumps to increase circulation in my non-mobile legs.
 They would become an ongoing nuisance throughout the nights in hospital.